EdwinWalela/edwinwalela/content/posts/express-route-handling.md

 - Orders (restaurant, user, items)

-By convention we will use nouns in their plural form to represent our resources.
-The resources we come up with for our API can be directly mapped to the tables/collections our database will have.
+By convention nouns are used in their plural form to represent resources.
+Resources can be directly mapped to the tables/collections the database will have.

-Using the resources we've defined above, we can start coming up with the routes for our API.
+Using the resources defined above, we can start coming up with the routes for the API.
 A good rule of thumb is to create **CRUD** (Create,Read,Update,Delete) routes for each resource.

 ####   Restaurants' CRUD